jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 the value to their academic authors who want to reach as many readers as possible.
-The idea that more eyeballs equates with more success is a form of the _max strategy_ , adopted by Google and other technology com- panies.
+The idea that more eyeballs equates with more success is a form of the _max strategy_, adopted by Google and other technology com- panies.
 According to Google’s Eric Schmidt, the idea is simple: “Take whatever it is you are do- ing and do it at the max in terms of distribu- tion.
-The other way of saying this is that since marginal cost of distribution is free, you might as well put things everywhere.”^16 This strate- gy is what often motivates companies to make their products and services free (i.e., no cost), but the same logic applies to making content
+The other way of saying this is that since marginal cost of distribution is free, you might as well put things everywhere.”[^16] This strate- gy is what often motivates companies to make their products and services free (i.e., no cost), but the same logic applies to making content